Introduction to AWS environments

 The following diagram enumerates the components of an environment:

-- The items in dark blue boxes with orange outlines can either be automatically provisioned by CDP on your AWS account, or your can optionally pre-create them and provide them when registering an environment.
+- The items in dark blue boxes with orange outlines can either be automatically provisioned by Cloudera on your AWS account, or your can optionally pre-create them and provide them when registering an environment.

 As shown in the diagram, an environment consists of the following resources: